ironsheep/P2-vscode-extensions/README.md

 VSCode support for the Propeller languages: Spin2 and Pasm2 for the [Parallax Inc.](https://parallax.com) Propeller 2 [P2 or P2X8C4M64P](https://propeller.parallax.com/p2.html).
 The P2 community thrives in the [P2 Forums](https://forums.parallax.com/categories/propeller-2-multicore-microcontroller)

-The **P2 Forum Thread** containing discussion of [these VSCode Extensions](https://forums.parallax.com/discussion/170068/visual-studio-code-editor-for-p1-p2-spin-pasm#latest)
+The **P2 Forum Thread** containing discussion of [this VSCode support](https://forums.parallax.com/discussion/170068/visual-studio-code-editor-for-p1-p2-spin-pasm#latest)

 ## Features
-- Syntax Highlighting for both Spin2 and Pasm2 including all Streamer and Smart Pin Symbols
+- Syntax highlighting for both Spin2 and Pasm2 including all Streamer and Smart-pin Symbols
-- File Navigation
+- File navigation from outline view
 - Works with your favorite VSCode themes
 - Offers companion Theme (my development theme, mostly for refence so one can see what can be themed in support of Spin2)

 ### Up next
-- Build and Download support (using external compiler and download tool) - *Still figuring this out but follow along with me as I drop HOW-TOs in [Configuring Tasks](TASKS.md)*
+- Build and Download support (using external compiler(s) and download tool(s)) - *Still figuring this out but follow along with me as I drop HOW-TOs in [Configuring Tasks](TASKS.md)*
-- Implement Sematic syntax highlighting for Spin2
+- Implement Sematic highlighting for Spin2

 ### Future directions

-- Task Provider - *studies the currtent environment and offers to write the tasks for a given spin2 project*
+- Task Provider - *studies the current environment and offers to write the tasks for a given P2 project*
 - Spin2/Pasm2 code formatter/beautifier - *allows us to have standard formatting for code we share! (source code could be formatted on each file save)*
 - Snippets for Spin2/Pasm2 (common code sequences which can be added easily to file being edited (e.g., smart pin setup code for given mode/use)
 - Possible Extension Package for P2 (including all P2 related extensions)

 ## Installation

 In VSCode search for the "spin2" extension and install it.
 It's that easy!
+After installation you will be notified to download and install a new version as new versions are released.

 ## VSCode Environment